Men's self-image puts them in danger of dying from AIDS, research shows

 The World Health Organization recommends everyone with HIV should start ART as soon as possible to safeguard their health and reduce the risk of transmission.

-“Men are socialized to see health-seeking as a sign of weakness,” Peacock said.
+“Men are socialised to see health-seeking as a sign of weakness,” Peacock said.
 “Many men feel they can only access health services when something is broken or falling off.”

-Men often avoid HIV tests because they assume they are positive and drive long distances to clinics where they will not be recognized, the paper said, citing research in Malawi.
+Men often avoid HIV tests because they assume they are positive and drive long distances to clinics where they will not be recognised, the paper said, citing research in Malawi.

 “We want to make sure that there are education efforts -- from the classroom to the television that people watch at night (and) the billboards they drive past -- that promote a different set of norms about gender,” Peacock said.